ArcLiz/pp3-procrasti-not/README.md

   * As it stands, any name or list data that the user submits is forgotten as soon as the app/page is reloaded.
 I feel that the app could be more useful going forward if the app could get previously saved information for the user to easily "take up where they left off"

 ## Testing
 The project has been tested at every step of the project development, but I also asked friends and family to do detailed testing when the build was near completion.

-The issues that were found during friends and family members testing were
+The few issues and inconveniences that were found during this testing phase have all been solved.
-* A "0-escape" was missing from the menu the user enters upon confirming that they've _not_ completed a task
-* Of
-* Things

-All of which has been solved.

 Upon project completion I have personally done extensive testing on every feature, as documented below.
 You can find the test document in it's entirety [here](https://docs.google.com/spreadsheets/d/1F_x43U3o0Q7jiaN1o71_HNXEbTof01x1Y1HkhxJOdME/edit?usp=sharing).